theramiyer/blog/content/post/2022/to-wear-or-not-to-wear-the-hijab.md

 As usual, people approached the Judiciary with two issues (I am paraphrasing, of course):

-1. Educational institutions (especially the State run ones in a secular State) should not curtail religious freedom.
+1. Educational institutions (especially the State-run ones in a secular State) should not curtail religious freedom.
 2. The hijab is an essential religious practice in Islam.

 The petitions filed did not necessarily split these two aspects of the hijab issue, though.